Prakhar-Verma39/Train-Seat-Booking-System/README.md

 ## Features

-1. There can be any number of seats in a coach of a train, with 7 seats in most rows and remaining seats in the last row.
+1. There can be any number of seats in a coach of train, with 7 seats in most rows and the remaining seats in the last row.
 2. Users can reserve up to 7 seats at a time.
 3. Seats should be booked in one row whenever possible.
 4. If seats are not available in a single row, nearby seats are booked.
 5. Users can book multiple tickets until the coach is full.
-6. The application does not require a login functionality.
+6. The application does not require login functionality.

 ## Technologies Used